Campbell's Soup Cans: Other variations

-Warhol followed the success of his original series with several related works incorporating the same theme of Campbell's Soup cans subjects.
-These subsequent works along with the original are collectively referred to as the Campbell's Soup cans series and often simply as the Campbell's Soup cans.
+Warhol followed the success of his original series with several related works incorporating the same theme of Campbell's Soup cans.
+By 1982 Warhol had painted over 100 renderings of Campbell's Soup cans.
+These subsequent works, along with the original, are collectively referred to as the Campbell's Soup cans series and often simply as the Campbell's Soup cans.
 The subsequent Campbell's Soup can works were very diverse.
-The heights ranged from 20 in to 6 ft.
-Occasionally, he chose to depict cans with torn labels, peeling labels, crushed bodies, or opened lids (images right).
+Their heights ranged from 20 in to 6 ft.
+Occasionally, he chose to depict cans with torn labels, peeling labels, crushed bodies, or opened lids (see image right).